Acupuncture of Powell

 Chinese Therapeutic Food Consultation

 Traditional Chinese Medicine involves eating seasonal foods, and eating foods which impart different energetic qualities as a means of regaining and maintaining good health for your whole self.
 Body, Mind, and Shen, or "Heart-Mind".
 Some foods are warming, or cooling, astringing, or may nourish blood, yin, yang, body fluids and Qi.
-Others tend to produce dampness and heat.
+Others tend to produce dampness or cold, or heat according to Oriental Medicine Theories.
 When you eat, how you cook your food, and in what fashion you take your meals, as well as whether you have regular eating habits, all impact you both mentally and physically.

 Electroacupuncture is a highly effective holistic treatment for pain, nausea, and chronic ailments.
 In practice, it is actually very similar to traditional acupuncture.
 Using the exact same system of Chinese Medicine, I insert very thin and sterile needles into specific points along the meridians of your body.
 I then attach the needles to a device that delivers gentle electrical pulses between two points.
-This helps restore the healthy flow of Qi (energy) through your body, removing any blockages and clearing out stagnant areas, thus creating a stronger and clearer experience of health and well-being.
+This helps restore the healthy flow of Qi (vital air, blood, and body fluids) through your body, removing any blockages and clearing out stagnant areas, thus creating a stronger and clearer experience of health and well-being.

 Although Gua Sha is an ancient healing technique used by Chinese Medicine practitioners for thousands of years, it is relatively unknown in the West.
 It is recognized throughout Asia as a highly effective treatment for chronic pain conditions, stress, fatigue, and a host of other ailments.